sethchurch/project-spellbook/README.md

 - **Interactive Interface:** A user-friendly web interface built with Next.js for seamless character creation and customization.

-- **Character Templates:** Choose from a variety of pre-made character templates or create entirely custom characters from scratch.

 - **Stats and Abilities:** Automatically generate character statistics, abilities, and backstory elements based on your input and preferences.

 - **Export and Share:** Export your character sheets in various formats (PDF, JSON) for easy sharing and reference during your D&D sessions.